 Maximum connections held open

 Specifies the number of connections to databases that can be held open after they would otherwise be closed.
 Higher values can reduce connection delays but will consume extra resources.
 The default is Unlimited.
+If you change this option, you must restart the tideway service.
 Select the number of connections from the following values in the list: 0, 10, 20, 30, 40, 50, and Unlimited.

 Maximum time to hold an unused connection open

 Specifies the maximum time to hold an unused database connection open.
 Higher values can reduce connection delays but will consume extra resources.
 The default is 2 minutes.
+If you change this option, you must restart the tideway service.
 Select the timeout period in minutes from the following values in the list: 2, 4, 6, 8, and 10.